cffdrs/website_en/docs/home.md

 ## Announcements

-If you want to get email updates about the latest developments with CFFDRS2025, join our
-<a href="../contact/#newsletter-sign-up" target="_self">mailing list</a>.

 ### March 2025
-The [first newsletter](../documents/Newsletter1_FWI2025_final.pdf)📥 is available now.
+The first edition of the newsletter is available now under
+<a href="../resources/#newsletter-archive" target="_self"> Resources#Newsletter</a>.
 It goes over the new features of the Fire Weather Index (FWI2025) including the ability to use hourly data and the introduction of outputs for grasslands.

 ### January 2025
 The NG-CFFDRS Fire Weather Index (FWI) System module is available for users to test.
 Release of the other modules of the CFFDRS (e.g. FBP System, FMS, and FOP System) is ongoing.